BendayLang/pg_sdl/docs/CONTRIBUTING.md

-# Welcome to PgSdl docs contributing guide
+# Welcome to PgSdl contributing guide

 Thank you for investing your time in contributing to our project! :sparkles:.